zeroclipboard/zeroclipboard/README.md

 can still have rollover and mousedown effects with just a _little_ extra effort.

 ZeroClipboard `v2.x` is expected to work in IE9+ and all of the evergreen browsers.
+Although support for IE7 & IE8 was officially dropped in `v2.0.0`, it was actually still _technically_ supported through `v2.0.2`.

 ## Contributing